english-blog/english-blog.github.io/_posts/2013-08-05-5-months-of-raw-vegan-experiment.md

 This is a problem specific to India and surrounding countries with related culture.
 So, does not apply to all.

 **Self-Confidence:** Especially when you know that you can do something which 99% of the people around you cannot do, your self-confidence soars to the high sky.
 Overcoming social pressure is the next plateau for your self-confidence.
 You will know you can do things even if the whole world is against your idea.
 This raw vegan diet brought me self-control, reduced procrastination, improved my self-confidence greatly.
 Following Raw Vegan Diet equals reading hundreds of self-development books.
-Seriously.
 Trust me.

-Some of the raw vegan recipes that I prepared and enjoyed are here  [raw-vegan-recipes blog](http://www.raw-vegan-recipes.com/).
-Read and Enjoy!

 ### Was the experiment successful?

 I do have a lot of obese/overweight friends who complain about the impossibility of losing weight.
 The whole idea behind this experiment is to find a reliable and healthy mean to lose weight and when I lose weight, my friends will get inspired.
 I did lose weight.
 Very funny thing is that my friends still complain about being overweight and ignored me and my diet plan as **Outcasts**.
 I am no longer an ordinary human being with an ordinary appetite.
 I laughed at myself.
 Nevertheless, I was blogging the efforts along the way.
 If it inspires one person in the world, I would consider my experiment a successful one.
-I don't know at this point.
-The comments in this blog may help establish it.

-### What's Next?

-**Gain muscle !**.
-Yeah. right.
-I do know many skinny persons in the world.
-I am going to show them how to gain muscle mass and retain it in a healthy way.
-I am going to make it as simple as I could.
-If you would like to follow along, please subscribe to the blog posts.
-All the best !.

-**Did any of my posts/recipes in raw vegan diet helped you in any way?**